HEALTH JOURNEY

 It’s Not Your Fault: Why Relief Keeps Slipping Away

-Many people with fibromyalgia do everything right — they follow doctor’s advice, stay active when they can, and keep searching for answers.
-Yet lasting relief remains out of reach.
+Many with fibromyalgia do everything right.
+They follow doctors' advice, stay active, and keep searching for answers.
+Still, lasting relief may feel out of reach.

 Calming the System at Its Source